soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-HistoricalStats-DestinyPlayer.md

 bungieNetUserInfo | [[UserInfoCard|User-UserInfoCard]] | Details about the player as they are known on BungieNet.
 This will be undefined if the player has marked their credential private, or does not have a BungieNet account. clanName | string | Current clan name for the player.
 This value may be null or an empty string if the user does not have a clan. clanTag | string | Current clan tag for the player.
-This value may be null or an empty string if the user does not have a clan.
+This value may be null or an empty string if the user does not have a clan. emblemHash | integer:uint32 | If we know the emblem's hash, this can be used to look up the player's emblem at the time of a match when receiving PGCR data, or otherwise their currently equipped emblem (if we are able to obtain it).

 ## Example
 ```javascript